 - Jesus answered and told her: “Every man who drinks from this water will thirst again.”

-- “But whoever drinks from the water I will give him definitely won’t thirst into the age.
+- “But whoever drinks from the water that I will give him definitely won’t thirst into the age.
 But the water that I will give him will become a spring of water welling up into the life of ages.

 - The woman tells Him: “Sir, give me this water so I won’t thirst nor travel here to draw water.”